dyllamt/apache-sample/README.md

 # apache-sample
-A sample apache data system deployed on kubernetes.
-Written for development on a local cluster and incramental modification for production environments.
+An apache data system written for development on a local cluster and incramental modifications for production environments.

 ## System Design